VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/Graphviz examples e90aec42f02c4e8b8a6b8727fe2f86ae.md

 Note: Example graphs used to generate images with the https://www.graphviz.org for their https://www.graphviz.org/gallery/.
-Origin Notes: The graphs have various origins, most of which are described on the https://www.graphviz.org/gallery/. graph features handled: clusters, directed edges, layered graphs Graph features in papers: 4
-Originally found at: https://gitlab.com/graphviz/graphviz/-/tree/main/tests/graphs
+Origin Notes: The graphs have various origins, most of which are described on the https://www.graphviz.org/gallery/. graph features handled: clusters, directed edges, layered graphs Graph features in papers: layered graphs,n-layers,large,generic Originally found at: https://gitlab.com/graphviz/graphviz/-/tree/main/tests/graphs
 Size: 1-1464 nodes, 0-5806 edges
 Number of Graphs: 195
-Child collections: Control Flow Graphs (Control%20Flow%20Graphs%20af079f199a2c402d8633f6d41101934b.md) Appeared in years: 3
+Child collections: Control Flow Graphs (Control%20Flow%20Graphs%20af079f199a2c402d8633f6d41101934b.md) Appeared in years: 2010,2016,2023
 Type of Collection: Uniform Benchmark is it stored properly?: No must be analyzed: No